michaellimair/cs261-group8/README.md

 # DBCampus2021 Group 8
 Project for Group 8 of DBCampus 2021, made for the CS261 Software Engineering course at the University of Warwick.

+Project setup instructions for both the backend and frontend can be seen in their respective folders.

 Group members:
 - Betty (@acyanbird)
 - Kailo